 - Physical risks: Deforestation and land degradation have reduced the productivity of 23% of the global land surface.
 Pollinator populations - birds, insects, etc. - have been particularly affected, and their loss threatens up to US$577B in annual global crop value.
 In addition, deforestation weakens natural storm protection systems, putting 100-300M people at increased risk from floods and hurricanes.
 Additionally, deforestation, responsible for 11% of global GHG emissions, accelerates and exacerbates climate change impacts.

-- Market risk: For companies in sectors at high risk of causing deforestation, such as tropical agriculture, these links can impact their access to both buyers and financial markets.
+- Market risk: With greater regulatory push and heightened investor awareness, upstream suppliers in agriculture, forestry and animal produce that engage in unsustainable deforestation practices may face the risk of asset stranding as some landholdings may be blocked from development due to policy and market shifts.
+Policy shifts towards greater supply chain transparency may in turn impact upstream and downstream companies in the form of supply chain disruptions, reputational damage, litigation risks, and potentially an increase in cost of capital.
 For example, in 2016, Indonesian palm oil producer IOI had its RSPO membership suspended for six months after it was revealed that the company was sourcing palm oil from cleared forest and peatland; as a result, 27 of IOI’s largest corporate buyers suspended their contracts and the company’s market capitalization dropped by 17%.
 Additionally, Nestlé announced that it stopped sourcing Brazilian soy from Cargill in May 2019 after Cargill failed to guarantee traceability.

 - Reputational risk: Increased stakeholder concern over biodiversity loss is a key driver of reputational risk.
 L’Oréal, aware of the value of its brand, estimates the financial impact of being potentially associated with deforestation activities to over US$180M.